History of Balochistan: Khanate of Kalat

 The forty-four years of the rule of Nasir Khan I, known to the Baloch as 'The Great,' and the hero of their history, were years of strenuous administration and organization interspersed with military expeditions.
 He accompanied Ahmad Shah in his expeditions to Persia and India.
 A wise and able administrator, Nasir Khan was distinguished for his prudence, activity, and enterprise.
 He was essentially a warrior and a conqueror, and his spare time was spent in hunting.
 At the same time he was most attentive to religion, and enjoined on his people strict attention to the precepts of Islamic law.
 His reign was free from those internecine conflicts, subsequently common in Kalat's history.
-He invaded Makran, a Gitchki territory, as well as Kharan and Las Bela to merge them into his Khanate.
+He invaded Makran, a Gichki territory, as well as Kharan and Las Bela to merge them into his Khanate.

 The reign of Nasir Khan's successor, Mir Mahmud Khan, was distinguished by little except revolts.
 In 1810 Henry Pottinger visited his capital and left a full record of his experience.
 The reign of Mir Mehrab Khan was one long struggle with his chiefs, many of whom he murdered.
 He became dependent on men of the stamp of Mulla Muhammad Hasan and Saiyid Muhammad Sharif, by whose treachery, at the beginning of the first Afghan War, Sir William Macnaghten and Sir Alexander Burnes were deceived into thinking that Mehrab Khan was a traitor to the British; that he had induced the tribes to oppose the advance of the British army through the Bolan Pass; and that finally, when Sir Alexander Burnes was returning from a mission to Kalat, he had caused a robbery to be committed on the party, in the course of which an agreement, which had been executed between the envoy and the Khan, was carried off.
 This view determined the diversion of Sir Thomas Willshire's brigade from Quetta to attack Kalat in 1839, an act which has been described by Malleson as 'more than a grave error, a crime.'
 The place was taken by assault and Mehrab Khan was slain.